mattermost/docs/source/preferences/manage-your-display-options.rst

 Collapsed Reply Threads offers an enhanced experience for users communicating in threads and replying to messages.
 Collapsed Reply Threads are generally available in Mattermost Cloud and from self-hosted Mattermost v7.0, and are enabled by default for all new Mattermost deployments.

 Depending on how your System Admin has enabled **Collapsed Reply Threads** for your workspace, it may already be enabled for you, or you may be able to enable this feature for your account.
-See our `organize conversations using Collapsed Reply Threads </collaboration/organize-conversations.html>`__ documentation to learn more about working with Collapsed Reply Threads.
+See our :doc:`organize conversations using Collapsed Reply Threads </collaboration/organize-conversations>` documentation to learn more about working with Collapsed Reply Threads.

 .. tab:: Web/Desktop